 The appraiser will evaluate the home’s size, features, and condition, as well as how it stacks up to homes priced similarly in the community, to determine its fair market value.

-Because your lender usually orders the appraisal, consult them about the cost.
+Because your lender usually orders the property appraisal, consult them about the cost.

 For your peace of mind, hire a home inspector to check on the health and safety of your potential new property.
 They’ll examine everything from the foundation to the roof as well as the condition of your appliances, the plumbing, and HVAC systems.